isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bed-bugs-bite-through-clothing.markdown

 [bugs won't spread](https://pestpolicy.com/how-do-bed-bugs-spread/)
 to the Laundromat or other house locations.
 ### 2. Wash and Dry your Laundry
-Check the fabric's or clothes allowable hottest temperature and go ahead to wash and dry.Â This will [remove and kill the bed bugs](https://pestpolicy.com/do-ants-kill-bed-bugs/) from your cotton, linen or velvet, canvas, jersey, lace, or lycra.
+Check the fabric's or clothes allowable hottest temperature and go ahead to wash and dry.
+This will [remove and kill the bed bugs](https://pestpolicy.com/do-ants-kill-bed-bugs/) from your cotton, linen or velvet, canvas, jersey, lace, or lycra.
 All the dry-clean clothes will be
 [placed inside the dryer](https://pestpolicy.com/does-dryer-kill-bed-bugs/) with medium-high temperature settings for about half an hour.
 Also, you can take your cleaned clothes to your cleaner for pressing.
-### 3.Â Fold and Disinfect the Clothes
+### 3. Fold and Disinfect the Clothes
 Next, you'll now need to fold your cleaned and dried clothes - only place the clothes inside a new plastic bag if you're doing your laundry in a laundry facility.
 Further, don't use a folding table as you can get bed bugs in these locations.
 Ensure the clothes remain in the plastic bags until you arrive at your house.
 Further, if your house is bed bug treated, you can now take out the plastic bags' clothes.